Home » Food Information » How Long Does It Take For Water To Freeze? Complete Guide

 How Long Does It Take For Water To Freeze In The Freezer?

-This is down to the Mpemba effect that suggests warmer water can freeze faster than cooler water under certain conditions.
+This is down to the Mpemba effect, which suggests warmer water can freeze faster than cooler water under certain conditions.
 However, why this occurs is still up for debate.

 So, if you’re in a hurry, add some hot or cold water to a small ice cube tray, and you should have ice cubes within a few hours.